 Leaf shapes and flower colors for Eastern bluestar can vary widely

 Eastern bluestar (Amsonia tabernaemontana) has lots of different varieties that are rarely mentioned on plant nursery tags.
 Plants with needle-like leaves and others with fuller leaves may both be called Eastern bluestar.
-Same for flowers that are a light blue or a more bluer-blue—they all might go by the same name.
+Same for flowers that are a light blue or a bluer-blue; they might all go by the same name.

 “[Eastern bluestar] Amsonia tabernaemontana encompasses a great deal of morphological diversity, particularly in leaf size and shape and sepal indument and length, which is to some extent geographically correlated; therefore, the recogniÂtion of varieties seems desirable.
 However, the varieties are not well differentiated and tend to blend into one another, especially where their ranges overlap.”